RussellSchwedhelm/PROG6221_POE/README.md

 If you select option 4, the program will exit.

 ## Creating New Recipe
 If the user selects 1) from the main menu the prompts that will follow will guide the user through creating a new recipe.
 If there is a recipe stored, the user will be asked to delete that recipe or the operation will be aborted.
 If the user confirms by replying with "yes"/"y" the recipe will be deleted and the process of creating a new recipe will continue.
 If they respond with "no"/"n" then the operation will be aborted.
 None of the inputs can be null.
-None of the quantities can be a negtive number.
+None of the quantities can be a negative number.
 If 0 steps or ingredients are entered the operation will be aborted and the user will be informed why.
 The user can enter quantities in the form of a word or in the form of a numeric value ("1"/"one").

 ## Displaying A Recipe
 If the user selects 2) from the main menu the prompts that will follow will guide the user through displaying an existing recipe.
 The programme will check if a recipe already exists in storage and if it does not the user will be informed of such and the operation will be aborted.
-If a recipe(s) do exist the user will be prompted to select whcih recipe must be displayed and then select the scale of the recipe's ingredients (1x, 2x, 3x, 0.5x).
+If a recipe(s) do exist the user will be prompted to select which recipe must be displayed and then select the scale of the recipe's ingredients (1x, 2x, 3x, 0.5x).
 The user will have the option of resetting the scale after this.

 ## Deleting A Recipe
 If the user selects 3) from the main menu the prompts that will follow will guide the user through deleting an existing recipe.
 The programme will check if a recipe exists in storage and if it does not the user will be informed of such and the operation will be aborted.
 If a recipe does exist in storage the user will be asked to confirm if they would like to delete the recipe.
 If the user confirms by replying with "yes"/"y" the recipe will be deleted.
 If they respond with "no"/"n" then the operation will be aborted.
-Any other input will be considered as invalid and will ask the user to confirm if they would like to delete the recipe again.
+Any other input will be considered invalid and will ask the user to confirm if they would like to delete the recipe again.

 ## Exiting The Programme
 If the user selects 4) from the main menu the programme will terminate.